 What should women eat for fertility?

-It might come as a surprise that few people think about preconception health.
-And to be honest, when they do, it’s usually because of fertility struggles.
-Diet plays a huge role in how we feel and function, and provides the necessary building blocks to support conception.
+However, diet does play a huge role in how we feel and function, and provides the necessary building blocks to support conception.

-Carbs and Fertility
+Carbohydrates and Fertility

 The glycemic index is a value assigned to a particular food on how fast or slow it causes an increase in your blood glucose level.